KangshiWang/PV_Data_Collection/README.md

 Chanel T-X: Monocrystalline XKD-30W

-The specifications for the PV modules in this data collection system is shown as follows:
+The specifications for the PV modules in this data collection system is shown as follows.

-Monocrystalline/Polycrystalline 30W PV module
 Parameter| Value
  ---- | -----
 Name | XKD-30W
+Type | Monocrystalline or Polycrystalline
 Maximum Power Pmpp | 30.0W
 Open Circuit Voltage Voc  | 22.02V
 Short Circuit Current Isc | 2.11A